-Be clear about who you are contracting with - for example, an individual or company?
+Be clear about who you are contracting with - is the other party an individual, company, or trust?

-If it's a company, is the business registered in Australia or overseas?
-Have you checked the company has an ACN, and this is described accurately in the contract?
+For example, if it's a company, is it registered in Australia or overseas?
+Have you checked whether the company has an ACN, and is this described accurately in the contract?
 Some groups of people, including businesses and associations, can't enter into agreements in their own right.
-Additionally, business names are not always the same as companies or the person that owns the business name.
+Additionally, business names are not always the same as the companies or people that own the business name.